Follow the Path to Freedom in Bucks County

 Members of the Buckingham Meeting gave up slave ownership in 1776.
 After the abduction of a local slave and beloved figure, Big Ben, abolitionists held a series of anti-slavery lectures here, in Buckingham and in Lambertville.
 Today, the meetinghouse hosts community events.

 During the revolution, armaments were stored in the cellar of this Victorian bed and breakfast’s original structure.
 However, during the time of the Underground Railroad, it was used to hide people on their journey north.
 There is a hatch in the Gazebo on the property that leads down to the underground tunnel system that people would use to get to the canal and continue on to Lumberville.
+While visiting New Hope, be sure to take advantage of the area's world-class dining and unique shops.

 Lower Bucks County